AntonyThorpe/silverstripe-formfieldadditionalclasses/README.md

 # silverstripe-formfieldadditionalclasses
+Warning: there is an error in this module as it adds classes to all form fields.
+Abandoned.
 Through new methods on the FormField, CSS classes can be added to any Field Holder template.
 That is, to the opening div, Validation span, Middle Column/Description div, and Left/Right label.

 [![Build Status](https://travis-ci.org/AntonyThorpe/silverstripe-formfieldadditionalclasses.svg?branch=master)](https://travis-ci.org/AntonyThorpe/silverstripe-formfieldadditionalclasses)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/AntonyThorpe/silverstripe-formfieldadditionalclasses/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/AntonyThorpe/silverstripe-formfieldadditionalclasses/?branch=master)